bbtfr/evil-proxy/README.md

 # EvilProxy

-A ruby http proxy to do :imp: things.
+A ruby http/https proxy, with SSL MITM support to do :imp: things.

 ## Installation